ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 > Note: As explained in the [Tour of OCaml](/docs/tour-of-ocaml) tutorial, the `unit` type has a single value `()`, which is pronounced "unit."

-Below, the pattern does not contain any identifier, meaning no name is defined.
+Above, the pattern does not contain any identifier, meaning no name is defined.
 The expression is evaluated, the side effect takes place, no definition is created, and no value is returned.
 Writing that kind of pseudo-definition only expresses interest in the side effects.
 ```ocaml
 # print_endline "ha ha";;
 ha ha